LANGUAGE:

 You only get one chance to make a first impression.
 Yet companies often try to rush the process of preparing to enter a new market.

-According to research, hurrying to get things done results in lower-quality outcomes.
+Hurrying to get things done results in lower-quality outcomes.
 That’s a risk you just can’t afford to take when entering a new market.
 According to the Content Marketing Institute and Marketing Profs, brands that release ineffective content are 40 percent less likely to make sales.

 Too often, companies cut corners on localization and rush into new markets.
 The team that is responsible for localizing ends up needing to choose between doing a job that's thorough and one that's fast and cheap.

 Try thinking of your content as a series of components.
 Each component should be succinct enough that you can create it, localize it, and re-use it within the target market.
-If you need to add to a piece of content, you simply create a new component and integrate it as needed.
+If you need to add to a piece of content, simply create a new component and integrate it as needed.

 Design and content creation often happen separately, then come together immediately before release.
-That's fine if you're operating only in a single market, but it doesn't work for a global company.
+That's fine if you're only operating in a single market, but it doesn't work for a global company.

 For one thing, phrases are longer in some languages than in others.
 “Buy now” in English is “acheter maintenant” in French.
 If your web designers size your “buy now” button for English, the French words will run off the side of the button.